 Leslie Jones, Clinical Assistant Professor; Ph.D., University of North Texas.
 Play therapy; expressive arts; supervised practice.

 Natalya Lindo, Assistant Professor; Ph.D., Georgia State University.
 Career development and life planning; counselor supervision; filial therapy; play therapy; teacher-child relationship building.

 Elizabeth Prosek, Assistant Professor; Ph.D., Old Dominion University.
-Clinical mental health counseling; counselor education and supervision; diagnosis and assessment; underserved populations.
+Clinical mental health counseling; counselor education and supervision; diagnosis and assessment; underserved populations, including veterans.

 Dee Ray, Professor; Ph.D., University of North Texas.
-School counseling; play therapy; counselor supervision.
+Play therapy; filial therapy; person-centered counseling; school counseling; counselor supervision.

 Lisa Schulz, Clinical Assistant Professor; Ph.D., Oregon State University.
 Developmental processes in counseling; dual identity development of adolescents; counselor education and supervision.

 The Counseling program at the University of North Texas has a national reputation for developing highly competent professionals through education, research and service.